dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 ## Component format

 To set up AWS SNS/SQS pub/sub, create a component of type `pubsub.aws.snssqs`.

+By default, the AWS SNS/SQS component:
-The AWS SNS/SQS component automatically generates the SNS topics and provisions SQS.
+- Generates the SNS topics
+- Provisions the SQS queues
+- Configures a subscription of the queues to the topics

+{{% alert title="Note" color="primary" %}}
+If you only have a publisher and no subscriber, only the SNS topics are created.

+However, if you have a subscriber, SNS, SQS, and the dynamic or static subscription thereof are generated.
+{{% /alert %}}

 ```yaml
 apiVersion: dapr.io/v1alpha1